Javed-ahmed-shanto/Javed-ahmed-shanto/README.md

 </picture>
 -->

-- 🔭 I’m currently working on many project on **DL, NLP, and Blockchain**
+- 🔭 I’m currently working on multiple project on **DL, NLP, and Blockchain**

 - 🌱 I’m currently learning **Hyperledger besu, and fabric**